Calthorpe, Oxfordshire: Transport

 There are bus stops at various locations.

 Cherwell Heights

 History

 Cherwell Heights is a housing estate in Banbury which was built on open fields during the late 1960s and early 1970s.
 It is a relatively large estate, with many open areas and parks.
 The A4260 (Oxford Road) runs adjacent to the estate.

 Planned expansion

-A plan existed in the late 2000s (decade) to expand the Bretchill estate westwards into local farmland, but this has now been suspended owing to the credit crunch and local hostility to the plan, as has the southern expansion towards Bodicote.
+A plan existed in the late 2000s (decade) to expand the Bretch Hill estate westwards into local farmland, but this has now been suspended owing to the credit crunch and local hostility to the plan, as has the southern expansion towards Bodicote.

 The Hanwell Fields Estate was built in the north during 2008 and 2009.
 It was intended to provide affordable social housing to the west and south of Banbury, and more upmarket housing in the Hanwell fields area.

 Schools

 There are two primary schools in Cherwell Heights: